 Now that you’ve cleaned one side check any spots that need cleaning on the other side.
 Repeat Step 2 to Step 5 for the other side of the mattress.

-Note: This step is only applicable for two-sided mattresses in which you can use both sides in sleeping.
+Note: This step only applies to two-sided mattresses where you can use both sides in sleeping.
 If you happen to have a one-sided foam mattress, e.g. you own a hybrid mattress, you can skip this step.

 Step 6: Dry the foam mattress